hellocoop/hello.dev/src/faqs/README.md

 ### *18) What if I don't want to use Hellō sometime in the future?*

-If you are worried that you may not want to use Hellō in the future, we recommend that you request either a verified email or phone for your users.
+If you are worried that you may not want to use Hellō in the future, we recommend that you request a verified email for your users.
 If you decide to stop using Hellō, you can migrate to sending your user's a one time password ([OTP](https://en.wikipedia.org/wiki/One-time_password)) or [magic link](https://postmarkapp.com/blog/magic-links) for them to log in.